WeDot-Engine/WeDot-docs/src/classes/class_gltfphysicsshape.md

 - `void` **set_mesh_index** ( value: [`int`](class_int.md) )
 - [`int`](class_int.md) **get_mesh_index** ( )

-The index of the shape's mesh in the GLTF file.
+The index of the shape's mesh in the glTF file.
 This is only used when the shape type is "hull" (convex hull) or "trimesh" (concave trimesh).

 <!-- rst-class:: classref-item-separator -->